-I’m in the process of researching and booking my Summer vacation destinations.
-The criteria for 2018 are unchanged from last year: solid foodie credentials, direct flights on Qatar Airways and as few visa entanglements as I can muster.
+I’m in the process of researching and booking my Summer holiday destinations.
+The criteria always remains are unchanged from the last year: solid foodie credentials, direct flights on Qatar Airways and as few visa entanglements as I can muster.

 If you are, like me, when choosing a destination, food is a major consideration.
 Well, let’s be honest, it’s probably top of the list along with easy (or no visas) visas and bearable flight times.And many times, I book a food tour before I book a hotel.

 All the below destinations are a manageable four to five hours from Doha and have visa on arrival or e-visas AND have the Life on the Wedge seal of foodie approval.

 India in the monsoon season is something to behold.
 As a desert dweller, the novelty of heavy rain never seems to wear off (call me strange), but I am making a return visit to Kerala this year because of it.

 One of the lushest places I have been to, Kerala boasts an enviable supply of fresh seafood as well as vegetables.
 Ancient traders also used Kochi as a center for the exotic spice trade and this is evident in the food.
 Pepper, cardamom, ginger and cloves were among the spices the traders headed to Kerala for.
 Also, Kerala is one of the few places in India where you can enjoy beef and you will see it on menus everywhere.Like the rest of India, Kerala also loves it street foods.
 The most famous of which is the banana chip, which are sliced and fried on site then tossed in spices like pepper or chilli, or served as they are.
 Addictive!

 How to get there: Kochi is a 4.5 hour flight from Doha.
 Qatar Airways flies twice a day

 Visas: India has e-visas for many nationalities.
 Click here for the form and full list.
 Pro tip – the destinations where you can apply for an e-visa usually have a separate immigration area for these.